All Products

 Create a basic agent

-1. Go to the My Applications page in the Model Studio console.
+1. Go to the Application Management page on the Alibaba Cloud Model Studio console.
 Click + Create Application.
 On the Agent Application tab, click Create Now.

-2. On the application configuration page, select a model from the model selection drop-down menu, such as Qwen-Plus.
-You can keep the default settings for other parameters if you have no specific requirements.
+2. On the application configuration page, select a model from the model drop-down list, such as Qwen-Plus.
+You can keep the default settings for other parameters.

-3. After the application is created, enter Hello in the dialog box on the left to test it.
+3. After the application is created, enter Hello in the conversation box on the left to test it.

 Agent capabilities